What is AIP? The Definitive Guide

 1. Sleep

-2. Stress Management
+2. Stress management

 3. Movement

-4. Connection (To Others and Nature)
+4. Connection (to others and nature)

-Those with autoimmune diseases are particularly vulnerable to imbalance in these areas and learning how to approach each can have as great an effect, if not greater, than dietary changes on restoring health and well-being.
-Emphasizing both diet and lifestyle is typically a powerful combination, improving the quality of life baseline for almost everyone.
+Through careful evaluation of the scientific literature these areas were pinpointed as having significant impacts on regulation of the immune system, hormonal balance, and/or the healing process itself.
+In addition, many of the AIP research studies used attention in these areas as a part of study protocols.
+Those with autoimmune disease are particularly vulnerable to imbalance in these areas and learning how to approach each can have as great an effect, if not greater, than dietary changes on restoring health and well-being.
+Emphasizing both diet and lifestyle is a powerful combination, improving the quality of life baseline for almost everyone.

 Can I combine AIP with my conventional medical treatment?